A book publisher once asked, “Why are school textbooks so boring”?

 Have you ever had a “friend” who re-hashes the same old story over and over again?

 Our mom is getting up in age and we find it’s getting more difficult to have a good conversation with her.
 She repeats herself often.
-Then just a few days latter we start with the same thing she just told us as if she had just though of it.
+Then just a few days later we start with the same thing she just told us as if she had just thought of it.

 For us, the listener, it is very frustrating.
 For her, telling the story is fun and exciting.
 When the same thing is said over and over again, the person at the other end of the conversation just wants to end it.

 For an author, that means your book is put down and never picked up again.
 Even worse, a reader finishes it only to give it a horrible review.